ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog ==
+= [4.33] 19.05.2017 =
+* Fix: "Users->Without Roles", "Users->Grant Roles" are shown only to the users with 'edit_users' capability.
+* Fix: Roles were updated for all sites of all networks for WordPress multisite.
+"Apply to All Sites" option updates roles inside a current network only.
+* Update: "Reset" button moved from the "Users->User Role Editor" main page to the "Settings->User Role Editor->Tools" tab.
+* Update: "Users->Grant Roles" button worked only for superadmin or user with 'ure_manage_options' capability.
+User with 'edit_users' can use this feature now.
+* New: boolean filter 'ure_bulk_grant_roles' allows to not show "Users->Grant Roles" button if you don't need it.
+* New: boolean filter 'ure_users_select_primary_role' can hide 'Primary role' selection controls from the user profile edit page.
+* New: boolean filter 'ure_users_show_wp_change_role' can hide "Change Role" bulk action selection control from the Users page.
+So it's possible to configure permissions for user who can change just other roles of a user without changing his primary role.
+* Update: Settings tabs and dialog stylesheets was updated to jQuery UI 1.11.4 default theme.

 = [4.32.3] 03.04.2017 =
 * Fix: Boolean false was sent to WordPress core wp_enqueue_script() function as the 2nd parameter instead of an empty string.
 We should respect the type of parameter which code author supposed to use initially.
 * Fix: Bulk grant to users multiple roles JavaScript code is loaded now for users.php page only, not globally.